MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/quick_start_windows_server.md

 ## 4. Deploy Your First Container

-For this exercise, you will download a pre-created IIS image from the Docker Hub registry, and deploy a simple container running IIS.
+For this exercise, you will download a pre-created IIS image from the Docker Hub registry and deploy a simple container running IIS.

 To search Docker Hub for Windows container images, run `docker search Microsoft`.